leakin185/nuxt_dadJokes/README.md

-# an application that holds dad jokes
+# An application that holds dad jokes

 ## Build Setup